stanford-rc/www.sherlock.stanford.edu/src/docs/index.md

     * Not all questions and problems can be solved or answered during office hours, especially ones involving hardware, filesystem or network issues.
-      Sherlock features over 1,400 servers, routers and storage pieces of equipment, that are constantly being monitored by our team.
+      Sherlock features several thousand computing, networking and storage components, that are constantly being monitored by our team.
 You can be sure that when Sherlock has an issue, we are aware of it and working on it.